-- 16. Student Enhancement Leads (SELs) are students who are recruited to work on specific projects at St George's and are paid an hourly rate for the tasks and activities that they are involved in.
+- 16. Student Advisors (SAs) are students who are recruited to work on specific projects at St George's and are paid an hourly rate for the tasks and activities that they are involved in.
 They work closely with staff and other students to create and implement meaningful change within programmes and the University at large.
-Academic leadership for SELs rests with the Deputy Vice-Chancellor (Education) and with operational support provided by the Centre for Innovation and Development in Education (CIDE).
-A recent example of a project that has included significant input from SELs has been the assessment and feedback enhancement project. - 17.
-The appointed Student Enhancement Leads are expected to complete a certain number of tasks and activities to ensure progression of the project that they have been assigned to and these may fall under the following categories: - Initial training and participation in workshops - Canvassing students' views and conveying change and innovation to them - Commenting on draft documents
+Academic leadership for SAs rests with the Deputy Vice-Chancellor (Education) and with operational support provided by the Centre for Innovation and Development in Education (CIDE).
+Examples of projects include reviewing the content and design of modules and providing reflective insights and recommendations on aspects of the student experience. - 17.
+The appointed Student Advisors are expected to complete a certain number of tasks and activities to ensure progression of the project that they have been assigned to and these may fall under the following categories: - Initial training - Participation in workshops and forums - Canvassing students' views and conveying change and innovation to them - Providing informed insights, critical perspectives and creative thinking of the student body